 For instance, your company likely has a specific CRM software that your team uses to manage pipeline data.
 Train your employees in how you use the program and your standards for logging data and creating profiles.
 Teach them the features of this software that will be important for understanding your customer base and the process for qualifying leads.

 Consider what types of optional software your reps might use to automate certain parts of their workflow.
 You will also want to check for understanding of other important tools like GSuite, Slack, Hubspot, Salesforce, Zendesk, or LeadIQ.

 Since you have a unique product to sell with a unique customer base, it’s important to train your new hires for the process you already have in place.
 Get them acquainted with your sales strategy, the product you sell, and the market you serve.

 Each company will have a different sales process depending on their needs.
-Explain your process and teach your new salespeople to respect how you do things.
+With a sales playbook, you can break down your process into modules that are easier to digest.
 While some sales techniques will be required for anyone to succeed in the role, all reps should grasp your playbook of strategies for selling your product.
-This means exposing them to cold call scripts and any proven tactics you use in your process with all reps.
+This means exposing them to call scripts and any proven tactics you use in your process with all reps.